AlejandroZimmerman/consulbot/README.md

 A Telegram bot that monitors job openings across international organizations and public institutions and delivers real-time notifications filtered by relevance to my profile.

-Built to solve a personal problem: checking seven different portals manually every few days is easy to miss.
+Built to solve a personal problem: checking multiple different portals manually every few days is easy to miss.
 This does it automatically twice a day, scores each posting, and sends only what's worth reading.

 ---